 The various castles we find throughout the Spanish geography are a clear reflection of our history and roots.
 These magnificent buildings are the most indicative examples of previous times.
-Today we bring you 6 of the 10 gothic castles that we find in Castile and León that allow us to transport back to the Middle Ages.
+Today we bring you 6 of the 10 romanesque castles that we find in Castile and León that allow us to transport back to the Middle Ages.
 Are you coming with us?

 This magnificent defense tower from the 15th century which was part of the Palace of Don Francisco de Sotomayor, located in the historic center of Salamanca.
 Its name comes from the aforementioned figure, since he was the Head of the Order of Alcántara (a military order of León).
 That is to say, the man who carried the nails of the cross of Jesus Christ in the processions.
 Its impressive octagonal tower is marvelous with the various decorative elements and turrets that crown it.